-Ezra and Esther Lesson 5
+Ezra & Esther Lesson 5

-Ezra 1:5
+Continuing with Ezra 1:5

 5 Then rose up the chief of the fathers of Judah and Benjamin, and the priests, and the Levites, with all them whose spirit God had raised, to go up to build the house of the LORD which is in Jerusalem.

-What, by the way, was the difference between a priest and a Levite?
-In short, all priests were Levites, being from the tribe of Levi, but not all Levites were priests.
-Those Levites who were not priests were assigned duties connected with the tabernacle (Numbers 3-4).
-They assisted the priests, they prepared the cereal offerings, and they cared for the courts and the chambers of the sanctuary.
+Those Levites who were not priests assisted the Levites who were priests, they kept guard over the tabernacles, they prepared the cereal offerings, and they cared for the courts and the chambers of the sanctuary.

-There is, of course, a lesson there for us.
+There is, of course, a lesson here for us.
 God’s people should never just wing it.
 We must be a prepared people and a goal-oriented people.
 We have a mission to accomplish, and that mission will not be accomplished absent our planning and our preparation.
 Failing to plan is planning to fail!

 Ezra 1:6